 A training program that seeks to expedite the development of targeted cancer therapies using nanoporation and MR-guided focused ultrasound has been scheduled for March 27 through April 1, 2011 in Haifa, Israel.

 Sponsored by the University of Dundee, CapsuTech and InSightec, the first Nanoporation Spring School will offer advanced training and development to four early stage and 12 experienced researchers from partner organizations and from the worldwide focused ultrasound community.
-The school’s key ives are to:
+The school’s key initiatives are to:

 - Create a core group of career researchers in nanoporation by providing multi-disciplinary training and cutting-edge methodologies;